 In addition to raising money for such a good cause, Will and Charles were also driven to take up the challenge by a strong sense of wanderlust.
 Will Hsu told The Saint: “I wanted to experience places untouched by our all too familiar culture and discover countries with vast remote expanses which we just can’t get anymore in Europe.”
 Mr Stevens added “I think it will also be a real adventure; we will see places that very few people ever have, and it will be a once in a lifetime experience.
 There are villages that we will be visiting that haven’t seen foreigners for years if not decades.”
 The journey will certainly satisfy this desire to travel, as the planned route for the cycle goes through China, Mongolia, Russia, Kazakhstan, Kyrgyzstan, Tajikistan, Uzbekistan, Turkmenistan and Iran.

-Less certain, however, is what else the pair will gain from the experience.
+Despite having planned a definite route, the pair are less certain about what they will learn from the experience.
 Will Hsu told The Saint: “On a trip like this, it’s impossible to know what will be gained from it.
 However, I know it will be a steep learning curve in everything from history and culture to bike mechanics and Russian.
 So it’s really this broad and diverse range of experiences, knowledge and life skills that I’m hoping to gain.”
 When asked what else he would like to gain from the challenge, Mr Stevens did admit that “tragically, like the usual gap year, a bad haircut and a serious tan” were indeed something that he was looking forward to.

 Will and Charles will start cycling on 15 May and have a website, beijingtotehran.com, with links to social media, photos and blogs following their journey.
 Their fundraising page for A Child Unheard can be found on the Just Giving Website: justgiving.com/beijingtotehran.